PotatoPopcorn/LibPlankLight/README.md

 ```

 ## Notes
 (1): Tested with Mk2, should work with Mk1 but hasn't been tested.
-Currently only universe 1 is supported.
-Support for both universes will be added soon
+Trying to initialise port 2 on Mk1 may fail, MIDI not supported.